fdsCG/java-common-pitfalls/markdowns/welcome.md

 Isn't it a bit weird?

 Even though we are testing the strings the wrong way the results are always `true`.
 Why?
-Because any two string literals consisting of the same characters will actually refer the same object.
-This object is _interned_ and cached when the code is loaded).
+Because any two string literals consisting of the same characters will actually refer the same object (this object is _interned_ and cached when the program is loaded).
 The Java Language Specification also stipulates that compile-time constants expressions that concatenates several string literals are equivalent to a single literal.
 This is the reason why all these tests return `true`.